griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ## Code Review

-Congratulations, there was a lot of work in this section, but in the end we now have an Agent that can authenticate with the ShotGrid API using a script-based API key!
-There are a number of files that have been updated throughtout this section, so definitely review the work here.
+Congratulations, there was a lot of work in this section, but in the end, we now have an Agent that can authenticate with the ShotGrid API using a script-based API key!
+There are a number of files that have been updated throughout this section, so definitely review the work here.

 ### `app.py`